Kehilah (Religious School)

 We approach learning from several different angles:

-• Experiential Jewish Education is central to how we now learn together.
-We define that as the deliberate infusion of Jewish Values (Middot) into engaging and memorable experiences that impact on the formation of Jewish Identity.
-Those Jewish Values are the ideas and convictions that represent worldviews about worth and significance, and whose adoption can guide personal choices, behaviors and practices.
-We strive to make the learning experience more concrete and hands on, rather than abstract with lots of listening and reading.
-We believe that the more immersive the experience, the learning can be deeper and longer lasting.
+• Experiential Jewish Education is central to how we learn together.
+We define that as the deliberate infusion of Jewish values (Middot) into engaging and memorable experiences that impact the formation of Jewish Identity.
+We make the learning experience more hands-on, rather than abstract with lots of listening and reading.

 • Having fun and getting to know one another.
-We know that there has to be an element of joy in everything we do, and part of that is having a group of peers with whom to have fun, explore and discover what it means to each of us to be Jewish.
-We need our community – our Kehilah.
+We know there has to be an element of joy in everything we do, and part of that is having a group of peers with whom to have fun, explore and discover what it means to each of us to be Jewish.
+We help our students find that in our community, our Kehilah.

 To learn more, email Director of Education Alexa Cohen, or call her at 203-335-5058.